Canine Hot Spots: Pictures, Solutions, and Prevention

 What Causes Hot Spots on Dogs?

-The initial irritation could come from allergies (seasonal, environmental, or food-related), fleas, insect bites, bee stings, scrapes, razor burn, moisture trapped under the fur, or persistent rubbing from a collar or harness.
+The initial irritation could come from allergies (seasonal, environmental, or food-related), fleas, insect bites, bee stings, scrapes, razor burn, moisture trapped under the fur or between skin folds, or persistent rubbing from a collar or harness.
 The broken and damaged skin also invites microbes that can cause infections and make the issue harder to treat.

 How Do I Prevent Hot Spots?